Dictation

 brew install ffmpeg) - Linux: FFmpeg (via apt:

-If FFmpeg isn't installed, Caret will automatically detect this and guide you through one-click installation.
+If you don't have FFmpeg installed, Caret will automatically detect this and prompt you to install it with a single click.

 Where Dictation Shines

-Dictation is perfect for Agent mode discussions.
-Instead of carefully crafting prompts:
+Dictation is perfect for Plan mode discussions.
+Instead of carefully crafting prompts, you can:

-- Dump full problem context in one voice message
+- Dictate your entire problem context in one go

 - Iterate on ideas without typing friction